Rochester Lifestyle Medicine Institute

 RLMI is on the cutting edge of a movement to transform the practice of medicine.

 In order to achieve our goals, we are developing a new medical practice paradigm based on the principles of Lifestyle Medicine and the frequent use of shared medical visits.
 By necessity, this must develop outside the huge health systems which are focused on their own issues of survival.
 Most of the political arguments about health care revolve around who should pay—rather than, “why does it cost so much and why are the results so dismal?”
 Lifestyle Medicine has the potential to drastically reduce costs while dramatically improving outcomes.
 Being heard above the din and competing for talented practitioners requires money.
-Those of us who are committed to the success of this enterprise are clearly not doing it for personal enrichment (or more leisure time!)—we could easily earn more by going with the flow.
+Those of us who are committed to the success of this enterprise are swimming against the current and are clearly not doing it for personal enrichment—or more leisure time!
 We are doing this because we are passionate about transforming the way medicine is practiced!